The Effects of Flipped Classrooms in Higher Education: A Causal Machine Learning Analysis

 Since there are contradictory recommendations in the psychometric literature on handling Likert scales as dependent variables, we provide additional results for Sample C in Online Appendix \ref{app:irt_results}.
 In particular, we utilize Item Response Theory (IRT) models to estimate the underlying latent constructs, as an alternative to the unit averages associated with Classical Test Theory (CTT).\footnote{IRT traits were estimated using the statistical software R \parencite{r_software} and the \textit{mirt} package \parencite{mirt_software}.} A key benefit of the IRT approach is that its estimates are on an interval scale, which allows a more meaningful interpretation of the underlying psychometric construct (see, among others, \textcites{jabrayilov}{harwell}).
 However, we opted for the CTT-based approach in our main analysis, given that empirical studies frequently report only minor differences between the two approaches, especially when the scales are well constructed and unidimensional (see, among others, \textcites{xu}{sebille}), and to avoid the additional distributional assumptions inherent in IRT models in favor of a more robust approach.
+In addition, \textcite{sijtsma2024recognize} recently show that unit averages provide a mathematically justified ordinal measure of the underlying latent construct and hence should not be simply abandoned in favor of more complex models.
 The results are largely consistent with our main findings.
 However, our additional analysis also reveals an insignificant, but substantial, decrease in reported course enjoyment, while the positive effects of effort are now statistically significant.
 This still aligns with our theoretical explanation, suggesting that students who perceive a subject as more demanding might consequently express less overall affinity for the course design.
 At a minimum, our findings align with \textcite{van_alten}, further suggesting an absence of evidence that students are inherently more satisfied with flipped learning environments.

 Formal learning theories suggest that reducing procrastination and increasing students' self-concept in statistics should improve exam performance and knowledge retention.
 However, our findings indicate that the effects on these learning outcomes are neither positive nor statistically significant.
 The mechanism driving our null results is discussed further in the following section.